rsta2/circle-docs/docs/appendices/raspberry-pi-5.rst

 Display support
 ^^^^^^^^^^^^^^^

 The firmware support for frame buffer device(s) is not as comfortable on the Raspberry Pi 5 as on earlier models.
-Because Circle relies on this firmware support, there are limitations, when using HDMI displays (e.g. no configuration in *config.txt*, cannot set display resolution from application) and DSI displays (e.g. the Official 7" touchscreen) do not work at all.
+Because Circle relies on this firmware support, there are limitations, when using HDMI displays (e.g. no configuration in *config.txt*, cannot set display resolution from application).

+The Official 5" and 7" touchscreens (v1 and v2) with DSI interface are supported in the addon library in *addon/rp1dsi*.
+This can be tested with *sample/28-touchscreen* and *addon/lvgl/sample*.
+You have to set the ``DSI_DISPLAY`` variable in the Makefile to enable them.

 Fan support
 ^^^^^^^^^^^